jmartsch/jmartsch/README.md

 <h1 align="center">Hi 👋, I'm Jens</h1>
-<h3 align="center">A passionate developer from Germany who strifes to make the web better</h3>
+<h3 align="center">A passionate developer from Germany who strives to make the web better</h3>

 - 👯 I’m looking to collaborate on **new website projects**